 - Optional: oregano, parsley, pepper, nutmeg, salt, etc.

-- To make crepes: put the milk and eggs in a bowl.
-Whisk and then add the nutmeg, pepper, etc. Mix.
+- To make the pancakes or crepes: place milk and eggs in a bowl.
+Beat.
+Add nutmeg, pepper, etc. Mix.

-- Incorporate the flour, beat well, avoid lumps in the dough.
-Add the melted butter.
-Beat a few more minutes until the mixture looks homogeneous.
-Cover and let it rest in the refrigerator for at least 30 minutes.
-If you want to prepare it the day before, no problem.
-If the mixture thickened too much, add a little extra milk.
+- Add flour, beat well, to prevent lumps from forming.
+Finally, add the melted butter.
+Beat for a few more minutes until the mixture looks homogeneous.
+Cover and let rest in the refrigerator for about 30 minutes.
+If you want to prepare the dough a day before, much better.
+When the mixture thickens, add a little extra milk.

-- In a hot pan at medium low temperature with a little vegetable spray, place a ladle of the dough, try to cover the entire bottom of the pan with the dough quickly before the dough coagulates.
-When the crepes edges come off, turn and cook on the other side for a minute.
-Do not brown because the cannelloni when baked will become too dry and hard.
-Stack pancakes to retain moisture, cover with plastic wrap until use.
+- In a hot pan at medium-low temperature, previously sprayed with vegetable spray, place the mixture with a ladle.
+Quickly cover the bottom of the pan with the mixture before the dough coagulates.
+When the edges come loose, turn and cook on the other side.
+Do not brown because when you put the cannelloni in the oven they will dry out and become too crispy.
+Stack the pancakes to retain moisture, cover with film until use.

-- For the Filling: Cut the vegetables into cubes and sauté barely a few minutes with a little salt.
-Gradually incorporate the spinach cut into strips, already dry and washed.
-Sauté the vegetables for a few minutes.
+- Filling: Cut the vegetables into cubes and sauté for a few minutes with a pinch of salt.
+Gradually add the washed, dried and cut spinach into strips.
+Sauté for a few minutes.
 Try not to overcook vegetables.

-- Remove the pan from the stove and add the ricotta.
-Add nutmeg, pepper and salt to taste.
-Any seasoning you want to use.
-Mix.
+- Remove the pan from the heat and add ricotta.
+Season to taste.
+Stir.

-- Put a little filling on the crepe and form the cannelloni.
+- Place a little of the filling on the crepe to form the cannelloni.

-- Place the cannelloni in a baking tray sprayed with vegetable spray.
-Add the sauce of your choice and bake at medium temperature (428 °F)for 20-30 minutes.
+- Place the cannelloni in a baking dish sprayed with vegetable spray.
+Add sauce of choice and bake at medium temperature for 20-30 minutes.